 What Exactly Are Miranda Rights?

 In 1966, numerous cases involving interrogations resulted in admissions and written statements because the defendants did not know about their rights during the interrogation process.
 The Supreme Court ruled that collecting this self-incriminating evidence while the suspect was unaware of his or her rights was unlawful.
-The Miranda warnings are a serious of statements that law enforcement officers use in order to remind suspects of these rights.
+The Miranda warnings are serious of statements that law enforcement officers use in order to remind suspects of these rights.

 The Miranda Rights state that: